Noovolari/leapp/docs/troubleshooting/faq.md

 ## I'm using the open-source app, do you store my data online?
 **NO.**

-The open-source software don't transfer, persist, or share anything with other services.
+The open-source software doesn't transfer, persist, or share anything with other services.
 All your data is secured and encrypted on your workstation.

 **Nobody can access it, not even ourselves.**